Matching Embeddings for Domain Adaptation: Adversarial Variational Domain Adaptation

 \subsection{Adversarial Objective}

-We would like the agglomerative distribution over the approximated posterior distribution $q(z)=\E_{p^{*}(x)}{[q(z|x)]}$ to be the same for source and target domains (i.e $q_{\psi}(z^{s}) = q_{\phi}(z^{t})$).
-These distributions are embedded spaces which depend on the labels, hence we use the semi-supervised generative adversarial model proposed by Odena A. 2016 \cite{odena_2016} in order to encourage the alignment between these distributions.
-In particular, we use a discriminator $D_{w}(\cdot)$ with parameters $w$ which takes the form of a classifier distinguishing between $K+1$ classes, where the first $K$ classes correspond to the source classes and the class $K+1$ correspond to a class representing the data was generated by the target inference model.
-By doing this, we encourage the discriminator to learn the underlying distribution of each class independently.
-This discriminator, can be optimized using the following objective:
+We would like the marginal distribution over the approximated posterior distribution $q(\mathbf{z})=\E_{p(\mathbf{x})}{[q(\mathbf{z}|\mathbf{x})]}$ to be the same for the source and the target domains (i.e $q(\mathbf{z}^{s}) = q(\mathbf{z}^{t}) \equiv q(\mathbf{z})$).
+For this purpose, we use generative adversarial learning \cite{goodfellow_2014} in order to encourage the alignment between distributions and force the encoder to capture domain-invariant features \cite{ganin_2015}.
+In particular, we use a discriminator $D_{w}(\cdot)$ with parameters $w$ which takes the form of a classifier distinguishing between source and target data.
+We used a domain label which was defined as $1$ for source data and $0$ for target data.
+By doing this, we encourage the discriminator to learn the underlying distribution for the latent variables of each domain.
+This discriminator, can be optimized with respect to the parameters $w$ as follows:

-where $H(\cdot,\cdot)$ is the cross entropy loss.
-On the the other hand, we try to confuse $D$ via an adversarial loss which forces the inference model of the target to learn a mapping from the samples to their correspondent embedding component.
-We can optimize the parameters of the target inference model using the following objective:

-where $\tilde{y}^{t}$ are the predicted categorical variables sampled from the Gumbel-Softmax distribution for unlabeled target samples and $y^{t}$ the real class for labeled target samples.